tchandr1/RestaurantReservationSystem/README.md

             Customer can edit an existing reservation using confirmation code.
 Owner: logs in using his credentials.
 Owner view list of reservations and reserves table.There is auto assign feature too to reserve table for the customers.

+Backend code can be found on RestaurantReservationSystemBackend folder.